 What Does A 500-Calorie Deficit Mean?

 A calorie deficit is what occurs when you consume fewer calories than your body requires to stay at its current weight or rather what occurs when you consume fewer calories than your body expends (14).
-A 500-calorie deficit means that you consume 500 fewer calories than you normally do on a day-to-day basis.
+A 500-calorie deficit means that you consume 500 fewer calories than you normally do on a day-to-day basis to maintain your weight.

 To achieve this deficit you have to count your calories either manually or by using a calorie counting app.
 Using any of these two ways can help you make a 500-calorie deficit meal plan to help you lose weight.